 SPILL: Increase, in the downwind direction, as necessary, the isolation distance shown above.

 FIRE: If tank, rail car or tank truck is involved in a fire, ISOLATE for 800 meters (1/2 mile) in all directions; also, consider initial evacuation for 800 meters (1/2 mile) in all directions.
 (ERG, 2016)

 Fires involving this material can be controlled with a dry chemical, carbon dioxide or Halon extinguisher.
 (NTP, 1992)

-SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION.
-Then, use absorbent paper to pick up all liquid spill material.
-Your contaminated clothing and absorbent paper should be sealed in a vapor-tight plastic bag for eventual disposal.
-Solvent wash all contaminated surfaces with 60-70% ethanol followed by washing with a soap and water solution.
+SMALL SPILLS AND LEAKAGE: If you spill this chemical, you should dampen the solid spill material with water, then transfer the dampened material to a suitable container.
+Use absorbent paper dampened with water to pick up any remaining material.
+Seal your contaminated clothing and the absorbent paper in a vapor-tight plastic bag for eventual disposal.
+Wash all contaminated surfaces with a soap and water solution.
 Do not reenter the contaminated area until the Safety Officer (or other responsible person) has verified that the area has been properly cleaned.

-STORAGE PRECAUTIONS: You should keep this material in a tightly closed container under an inert atmosphere, and store it at refrigerated temperatures.
+STORAGE PRECAUTIONS: You should protect this material from exposure to light, and store it under ambient temperatures.
 (NTP, 1992)

-RECOMMENDED RESPIRATOR: Where the neat test chemical is weighed and diluted, wear a NIOSH-approved half face respirator equipped with an organic vapor/acid gas cartridge (specific for organic vapors, HCl, acid gas and SO2) with a dust/mist filter.
+RECOMMENDED RESPIRATOR: Where the neat test chemical is weighed and diluted, wear a NIOSH-approved half face respirator equipped with a combination filter cartridge, i.e. organic vapor/acid gas/HEPA (specific for organic vapors, HCl, acid gas, SO2 and a high efficiency particulate filter).
 (NTP, 1992)